-- lacksquare Close configuration file
+- Close configuration file

 - ☐ Save only the selected file

 - ☐ Save a file with a different filename

-- ☐ When Double-clicking on a parameters filename from the list, the tab corresponding for this file is focused or re-opened if it had been closed before.
+- When Double-clicking on a parameter's filename from the list, the tab corresponding for this file is focused or re-opened if it had been closed before.

-- ☐ Double-clicking on rules filename opens the built-in XML text editor with this file opened.
+- Close schema file

-The two groups, Parameter Files and Rules File, contained within the ParameterEditor side panel are expandable/collapsible through clicking on the arrow at the left-top corner of each block.
+The two groups, Parameter Files and Schema File, contained within the ParameterEditor side panel are expandable/collapsible through clicking on the arrow at the left-top corner of each block.